h2v23/sagoboot/README.md

 + [DesignPatternsPHP](https://designpatternsphp.readthedocs.io/)
 + [Source Marking](https://sourcemaking.com/design_patterns)

-There is no principle when implementation `SagoBoot` with any pattern, Factory, Proxy, Repo ... whatever, you already have a skeleton, just do it !!!
+There is no principle when implement `SagoBoot` with any pattern, Factory, Proxy, Repo ... whatever, you already have a skeleton, just do it !!!